 Luckily we are not living through the French Revolution when royalty was unfashionable, and when this pastry delicacy had to be renamed “the Equality Cake”.
 Here, we don’t have to worry about that because in Monaco Princes and royalty and Galette des Rois are very much a part of life.
 And don’t forget to look for the little trinket baked inside.
 Then you, according to tradition, can be crowned king or queen just for the day or you can choose, if you wish, your favoured special someone to be king or queen instead.

 And remember to cut the “cake” in as many slices as there are people in your party, plus 1 extra.
 This piece is called either, the ‘part du Bon Dieu‘ (God’s slice), the ‘part de la Vierge‘ (the Virgin Mary’s slice) or the ‘part du pauvre‘ (poor man’s slice) and can be saved to be offered to the first deserving person you think of.

 It’s far more fun than taking a bracing dip in the cold sea – another centuries old Epiphany tradition – or maybe diving into a delicious galette is just the right reward after that icy swim.
-Spoilt for choice on the twelfth day of Christmas – Ômer and Hermitage in Monte Carlo are close at hand – or alternatively farther afield is Mexico City where you could have joined the 200.000 people sharing the mile-long galette “Rosca de Reyes” made to celebrate the holiday there in Zocalo Square!
+So find a place to get a Galette des Rois or make one and celebrate the holiday!